Introduction to the New Squatter Laws in Texas 2025 Session

 With rising concerns about property security and illegal occupants, Texas lawmakers are working to protect property owners from bad actors abusing the system.
 What is a squatter in Texas?
 Simply put, it's someone who moves into a property without the owner’s permission and stays there long enough to claim some legal rights.
 But with this new legislation, Texas is taking a firm stance against unauthorized occupation.
 Squatters rights in Texas have long been a controversial issue, but this bill ensures that property owners regain control over their investments.

-Support the New Squatter Laws in Texas
+Support the New Texas Squatter Laws

 If you’re a property owner, real estate professional, or concerned Texan, now is the time to support H.B.
 1076.
 Contact your state legislators and urge them to approve this bill, which will provide better protections for landlords and homeowners.